azaleafrayha/snake_case-converter/README.md

 # Text Converter to snake_case
-Sometimes you get data or code from other systems (like JavaScript or Java) that use `PascalCase` or `camelCase`.
-And this tool helps automate the boring task of renaming everything to keep your Python code consistent.
+Sometimes you get data or code from other systems (like JavaScript or Java) that use `PascalCase` or `camelCase` right?
+This tool helps automate the boring task of renaming everything to keep your Python code consistent.

 ## Personal Tweak
 This project is based on the FreeCodeCamp (FCC) Scientific Computing with Python curriculum.
 And I added `if __name__ == '__main__':` to make the script **smart** :)